mitsuba-renderer/enoki/docs/nested.rst

 Enoki will also avoid costly high-latency operations like division and square root if the user indicates that minor approximations are tolerable.
-The following snippet demonstrates code generation on an ARMv8 NEON machine when the ``Approx`` template argument is set to ``true`` in the above example.
+The following snippet demonstrates code generation on an ARMv8 NEON machine.
 Note the use of the ``frsqrte`` and ``frsqrts`` instructions for the reciprocal square root.